 One of the best driving games ever made, period.
-Also known as 4D Sports Driving (European Mindscape release), Stunts is a fun 3D stunts racing simulator that comes with an outstanding track editor.
-For a great synopsis of what makes Stunts one of the best games in this century, here are some excerpts from GameBytes review:
+Also known as 4D Sports Driving (European Mindscape release), Stunts comes with an outstanding track editor.
+For a great synopsis of what makes it one of the best games in this century, here are some excerpts from GameBytes review:

-Note: For a scientific analysis (!) on the differences between Stunts and its European release 4D Sports Driving, read Alan Robinson's analysis, in which he proves beyond all doubt that Stunts 1.1 (the version on this site) is superior.
+Note: For some info on the differences between Stunts and its European release 4D Sports Driving, read Alan Robinson's analysis, in which he proves beyond all doubt that Stunts 1.1 is superior.
 Also, here's a neat undocumented feature in the game: press SHIFT+F1 to access terrain pieces in the track editor.Reviewed by: Rob